JarofMolasses/qmk_firmware/keyboards/ssopads/ssopadpm1.2/keymaps/base_conv2004/readme.md

 # Hex-Dec-Bin base converter for the SSOpad, 20x4 LCD version
 This keymap adds some higher layers which run a simple base converter on the LCD.
-Takes input in Binary, Decimal, or Hex and return the result in the other two radices.
+Takes input in Binary, Decimal, or Hex and returns the result in the other two radices.
 Still works as a normal macropad too, of course.
 The inputs are all handled by QMK Macros.

 It uses the I2C LCD library ported in here: https://github.com/JarofMolasses/qmk_firmware/tree/I2C_LCD/lib/lcd_dprentice